eideasy/wp-official-eid-plugin/readme.txt

 Plugin implements eideasy.com Oauth 2.0 protocol like Facebook and Google login.

 After plugin installation you need to register your site to activate your site and get the Oauth credentials.
 Also your e-mail needs to be verified.

+It is using service and API-s from https://eideasy.com.
+To activate the signing service is needed to create user account and copy credentials from there into the plugin configuration.

 == Filters and actions ==
 There are several filters for customizing the plugin behaviour using add_filter() Wordpress function.